 It was quite apparent that the house was empty when I visited in the New Year, and there was quite a lot of unopened mail – including unpaid utility bills and insurance renewal reminders – which I settled myself.

 Following suggestions from the public, we checked the electricity and water usage between July and December 2009.
 The records don’t give a week by week account of his usage, but analysis of the trend over that quarter is certainly consistent with Sami being alive in mid-October, since the rates of consumption did not fall during September at all.
-This is consistent with the pathologists’ findings that Sami could indeed have been alive in mid-October, and the three independent sightings of him over that period so far.
+This fits with the pathologists’ findings that Sami could indeed have been alive in mid-October, and the three independent sightings of him over that period so far.

 Q: “Mark’s legal team should have access to Samuel’s computers and mobile phones so it is for them to extract the data contained within them in order to create a history and timeline of usage.